chief10/chief10.github.io/cheatsheet.md

 `git clean -df`
 - Remove untracked files from git

+`git describe --tags --abbrev=0`
+- See last tag

+`git pull upstream --tags`
+- Update your local tags with remote ones

+`git show-ref --tags`
+- Show which commit is associated with which tags.

+`git fetch upstream --tags -f`
+- This command will get the latest tags from upstream

+`git push --delete upstream vx.x.x`
+- where `vx.x.x` is the version of the tag we want to delete

 When you make changes you want to revert. http://stackoverflow.com/questions/4114095/how-to-revert-git-repository-to-a-previous-commit git revert --no-commit 0766c053..HEAD